-An early review on Kevin's New Book of Poems Jesus Was a Homeboy
+Two reviews on Kevin's new book of poems Jesus Was a Homeboy

 Readings and Things:

-Nov 3 - Salem State University - Salem, Mass - 7:00 (with Jeffrey Renard Allen)
+Nov 3 - Salem State University, Salem, Ma.
+7:00 (with Jeffrey Renard Allen)

-Nov 21 - 82 Main Street Poetry Series - Peabody Institute Library 82 Main Street, Sutton Room Peabody, MA 01960 - 7:00 http://www.peabodylibrary.org Co-sponsored by Mass Poetry (with Daneille Jones-Pruett)
+Nov 21 - 82 Main Street Poetry Series - Peabody Institute Library 82 Main Street, Sutton Room Peabody, Ma.
+7:00 http://www.peabodylibrary.org Co-sponsored by Mass Poetry (with Daneille Jones-Pruett)

 Feb - 8-10 AWP - Washington D.C.